 OEM (Original Equipment Manufacturer) parts are parts that are produced by the original manufacturer of the vehicle.
 In other words, when it rolled off the assembly line, your automobile was made up of 100% OEM parts.

 In contrast, aftermarket parts are produced by other manufacturers who create parts for all types of vehicle makes and models.

 Multiple options can be confusing.
 When working with a repair facility you have several parts options such as OEM, Aftermarket, OEM used and reconditioned.
 Some parts come with warranties, and others don’t.
 Basically, some will be as good as the OEM counterpart and others might not be.
-A reputable shop will inspect the parts upon arrival and check the quality of the part, if for some reason the shop believes the part shouldn’t be used it is the shops responsibility to share this information with the involved parties and identify an alternative part option.
+A reputable auto body shop will inspect the parts upon arrival and check the quality of the part, if for some reason the shop believes the part shouldn’t be used it is the shops responsibility to share this information with the involved parties and identify an alternative part option.